10.3. Empirical Distribution of a Statistic¶

 Step 3: Decide how many simulated values to generate.
 Let’s do 5,000 repetitions.

-Step 4: Write the code to generate an array of simulated values.
-As in all simulations, we start by creating an empty array in which we will collect our results.
+for loop to generate an array of simulated values.
+As usual, we will start by creating an empty array in which to collect our results.
 We will then set up a

 for loop for generating all the simulated values.
 The body of the loop will consist of generating one simulated value of the sample median, and appending it to our collection array.

 The simulation takes a noticeable amount of time to run.
 That is because it is performing 5000 repetitions of the process of drawing a sample of size 1000 and computing its median.
 That’s a lot of sampling and repeating!

 medians = make_array() for i in np.arange(5000): medians = np.append(medians, random_sample_median())